johnallen3d/mp-cli/README.md

 Usage: mp-cli [OPTIONS] [COMMAND]

 Commands:
-  play    Start the player
-  next    Next song in the queue prev    Previous song in the queue pause   Pause the player toggle  Toggle play/pause stop    Stop the player clear   Clear the current playlist queued  Display the next song in the queue volume  Set the volume to specified value <num> or increase/decrease it [+-]<num>
+  current           Print the current song play              Start the player next              Next song in the queue prev              Previous song in the queue pause             Pause the player pause-if-playing  Pause the player if it is playing cdprev            CD player like previous song toggle            Toggle play/pause stop              Stop the player clear             Clear the current playlist queued            Display the next song in the queue volume            Set the volume to specified value <num> or increase/decrease it [+-]<num>
   status            Get the current status of the player help              Print this message or the help of the given subcommand(s)

 Options:
-      --format <FORMAT>  Set output format [default: txt] [possible values: txt, json] -h, --help             Print help
+      --format <FORMAT>  Set output format [default: json] [possible values: text, json] -h, --help             Print help
 ```